edgedb/edgedb/README.md

 ```

 EdgeQL queries are also _composable_; you can use one EdgeQL query as an
 expression inside another.
-This property makes thinks like _subqueries_ and
+This property makes things like _subqueries_ and
 _nested mutations_ a breeze.

 ```